ethpandaops/ethereum-package/README.md

 # Global parameter to set the exit ip address of services and public ports
 port_publisher:
-  # if you have a service that you want to expose on a specific interfact; set that IP here
+  # if you have a service that you want to expose on a specific interface; set that IP here
   # if you set it to auto it gets the public ip from ident.me and sets it
   # Defaults to constants.PRIVATE_IP_ADDRESS_PLACEHOLDER
   # The default value just means its the IP address of the container in which the service is running